 In North America, we tend to cook a big meal, spread the whole thing out on the table, and then sit down and eat.
-The typical French dinner is a bit different.
+But having lived in France for the past 10+ years, I have to point out that typical French dinner is a bit different.
 The French dinner is a spectacle.
+(And no, it is not just my family that does all this.)

 Each dish is brought out consecutively and meant to be focused on before the next one is brought out.
 This way each dish can be eaten at the right temperature rather than get cold from sitting out.